William Contreras Player Props: Brewers vs. Mets

 William Contreras At The Plate

-- Contreras is batting .246 with 12 doubles, a triple, eight home runs and 27 walks.
+- Contreras has 12 doubles, a triple, eight home runs and 27 walks while hitting .242.

-- In 28.8% of his games this season, Contreras has had at least one RBI.
-He's picked up more than one in 11.9% and driven in three or more of his team's runs in one contest.
+- Contreras has an RBI in 17 of 60 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.